Matrix5567/Blogapp/emailproject/readme.txt

 Run the seeder(seeder.py) file to create admin the admin can view all the users their number of posts etc tha admin can delete the registered users there is also a custom decorator for admin so that normal users cant access admin url.
 The admin can lock and unlock normal users (done by ajax).

-***soon to be implemented - Permissions
+Admin can set permissions for registered users

 **how to run